semanticarts/gist/migration/v11.0/README.md

-# Migrating to gist v11.0
+# Migrating to gist v11.0 from V10.0

 See also, additional documentation in the file `docs/MajorVersionMigration.md`.

-This file gives a quick overview of using the migration utilities provided by the gist team to help migrate from version v10 of gist.
-These utilities should be reviewed before running them to make sure you approve of the actions prior to using them.
+This file gives a quick overview of using the migration utilities provided by the gist team to help migrate from the previous version of gist.
+These scripts are not cumulative, you must run the migrations for each version in sequence.

+These utilities are a starting point.
+You should review them before running them to make sure you approve of the actions prior to using them.

 These utilities do not handle everything, in some cases we can only warn you about changes that were made in gist and you will need to decide how you want